Olkoa/ArchivingEmail/README_V2.md

-# Okloa Email Archive Analytics — README v2
+# Olkoa Email Archive Analytics — README v2

 ## Overview
-Okloa is a Streamlit application that archives, normalizes, and explores historical mailboxes.
+Olkoa is a Streamlit application that archives, normalizes, and explores historical mailboxes.
 The default UI (`app/app.py`) authenticates users, keeps the active project in sync with `constants.py`, and exposes analytics ranging from timeline plots to RAG-assisted question answering.
 This README documents how to operate the tool locally, with Docker, and from the command line when synchronizing mailboxes to object storage.

 ## Repository Layout
 - `app/`: Streamlit code, including `app.py`, the `pages/` directory (e.g. `pages/manage_projects.py`), reusable `components/`, and static assets.